-GTIME III will help planners, incident and risk managers prepare now for the impacts.
-The upcoming GTIME (the Greater Toronto Incident Management Exchange) exercise on December 11 will educate and challenge all participants regardless of their background.
+GTIME III helped planners, incident and risk managers prepare now for the impacts.
+The GTIME (the Greater Toronto Incident Management Exchange) exercise on December 11 educated and challenged all participants regardless of their background.
 Climate Change and the events associated are already impacting the Greater Toronto Area.
 The Ice Storm of the winter of 2013/14 and torrential rains causing wide scale flooding may be just the beginning of things to come.
 In the past few years, from Calgary, Alberta to St John, New Brunswick, “weird weather” has damaged business, homes and property impacting transportation and critical infrastructures in cities across Canada.
 So what can YOU do about it in your own organization?
-To help you DRIE (the Disaster Recovery Information Exchange) Toronto presents GTIME (Greater Toronto Incident Management Exercise) III.
+To help you DRIE (the Disaster Recovery Information Exchange) Toronto presented GTIME (Greater Toronto Incident Management Exercise) III.

-GTIME III will present a panel of experts who have studied, experienced and reacted to various recent weather related events.
-They will provide information on issues that affect your plans from municipal infrastructure to the emergency management services and response.
-The exercise will revolve around a disaster scenario and set of discussion topics that you and your colleagues will examine in the context of your own preparedness.
-The expert’s experiences and knowledge will help you identify gaps and issues to be addressed in your plans.
-These answers will be captured and distilled into a “white paper” as in other GTIME exercises.
+GTIME III presented a panel of experts who have studied, experienced and reacted to various recent weather related events.
+They provided information on issues that affects your plans from municipal infrastructure to the emergency management services and response.
+The exercise revolved around a disaster scenario and set of discussion topics that you and your colleagues examined in the context of your own preparedness.
+The expert’s experiences and knowledge helped you identify gaps and issues to be addressed in your plans.
+These answers have been captured and distilled into a “white paper” as in other GTIME exercises.

-This is not just a set of presentations.
-It is an exercise designed to help you improve your plan’s resumption, recovery and restoration phases.
-We want to cultivate answers from our participants that will contribute to their understanding and ultimately reacting to the types of crisis produced by severe weather events.
-This will allow you to create the plans with the power to deal with these events.
+This was not just a set of presentations.
+It was an exercise designed to help you improve your plan’s resumption, recovery and restoration phases.
+We wanted to cultivate answers from our participants that contribute to their understanding and ultimately reacting to the types of crisis produced by severe weather events.
+This allows you to create the plans with the power to deal with these events.

-GTIME III is an educational, hands-on exercise applicable to any business or government organization regardless of their location.
-It is a great opportunity to exercise your plan without the time and expense of designing your own exercise scenario, researching cross functional impact, providing exercise reports and debriefings.
-Table monitors will facilitate discussion topics as the exercise progresses and the table top exercise format will encourage participants to discuss cross functional issues and plan dependencies.
-Post exercise reports and blogs will be made available to all attendees as part of the on-going evolution of the GTIME concept.
+GTIME III was an educational, hands-on exercise applicable to any business or government organization regardless of their location.
+It was a great opportunity to exercise your plan without the time and expense of designing your own exercise scenario, researching cross functional impact, providing exercise reports and debriefings.
+Table monitors facilitated discussion topics as the exercise progressed and the table top exercise format encouraged participants to discuss cross functional issues and plan dependencies.
+Post exercise reports and blogs have been made available to all attendees as part of the on-going evolution of the GTIME concept.

 Team Building and Educational Opportunity

-DRIE Toronto and its volunteers will moderate the event, ensuring that the challenges faced by participants are realistic, probable and valuable for real-life planning.
+DRIE Toronto and its volunteers moderated the event, ensuring that the challenges faced by participants are realistic, probable and valuable for real-life planning.

 The facilitated workshop allows for an unprecedented opportunity to exercise and evaluate your own organization’s plan and to understand key integration, support requirements and communication points with critical community infrastructure, landlord/tenant relationships, and actions taken by various levels of government.

-Organizations wishing to exercise their plan will be allowed to reserve a full table as their “EOC” (Emergency Operations Centre), while others will be assigned to collaborative team tables which will assist them in understanding the importance of cross functional communications and multiple forms of communications in plan content.
-The exercise will be shaped on
+Organizations wishing to exercise their plan were allowed to reserve a full table as their “EOC” (Emergency Operations Centre), while others were assigned to collaborative team tables which assisted them in understanding the importance of cross functional communications and multiple forms of communications in plan content.
+The exercise was shaped on